 Even more exciting: Look at the line for Year 40.
 That’s the last year Martin is scheduled to pay any premium at all, and the policy keeps on growing, but without any premium payments.
 See the line for Policy Year 50?
 The premium paid was zero, but the cash value grew by $59,425 – no luck, skill or guesswork required.

 One more thing to keep in mind – it’s possible to have even more cash value than shown in this chart, depending on how you use your policy for financing major purchases.
-That’s another reason it’s important to work with a Bank On Yourself Authorized Advisor who can show you ways to maximize the value of your plan.
+That’s another reason it’s important to work with a Bank On Yourself Professional who can show you ways to maximize the value of your plan.

 Each policy is custom tailored – there are no cookie-cutter plans – so your plan won’t look like Martin’s.
 However, you can find out what a plan designed for your unique situation, goals and dreams can look like when you request a FREE Analysis.
-When you do, you’ll get a referral to one of the Authorized Advisors.
+When you do, you’ll get a referral to one of the Professionals.

 More Cash Value Plus More Death Benefit?